ghollisjr/cl-sdl2/README.txt

 An sdl-controller object is best created by the make-sdl-controller macro.
 This macro provides a simple DSL for creating abstract controller representations that can handle SDL events and present a simple interface to the programmer.
+I.e. rather than directly handling key press and joystick events, you define an abstract controller that reacts to those events and presents an interface more suitable to the needs of your application.

 For example, if you imagine a simple 2-D video game where the character can move left, move right, and then jump, then you might